Stephen Woods Jr.: San Francisco Giants

+Tampa Bay Rays

-On December 20, 2017, the Giants traded Woods, Denard Span, Christian Arroyo, and Matt Krook to the Rays in exchange for Evan Longoria and cash considerations.
+On December 20, 2017, the Giants traded Woods, Denard Span, Christian Arroyo, and Matt Krook to the Tampa Bay Rays in exchange for Evan Longoria and cash considerations.
 He did not pitch in 2018 due to injury.
 Woods returned to pitch in 2019, spending the year with the High-A Charlotte Stone Crabs and compiling a 9–3 record with a 1.88 ERA over 18 games (12 starts), striking out 79 over 86 1/3 innings.

+Kansas City Royals

 On December 12, 2019, Woods was selected by the Kansas City Royals in the 2019 Rule 5 draft.
 On July 21, 2020, Woods was returned to the Rays organization, but was traded back to the Royals the same day in exchange for a player to be named later.
 The Royals sent outfielder Michael Gigliotti to Tampa Bay on September 12 as the PTBNL.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 He was assigned to the Double-A Northwest Arkansas Naturals to begin the 2021 season.

-He elected free agency on November 10, 2022.
+Woods split the 2022 campaign between Northwest Arkansas and the Triple-A Omaha Storm Chasers, accumulating a 4.28 ERA with 75 strikeouts across 41 relief appearances.
+He elected free agency following the season on November 10, 2022.

+Long Island Ducks

+On April 5, 2023, Woods signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He was named the ALPB Co–Pitcher of the Month for April/May alongside Mitch Lambson of the Southern Maryland Blue Crabs.
+Woods made 11 total starts for the Ducks, registering a 7–2 record and 3.77 ERA with 60 strikeouts in 59 2/3 innings pitched.

+Fubon Guardians

+On July 5, 2023, Woods's contract was purchased by the Fubon Guardians of the Chinese Professional Baseball League.
+In 3 starts for Fubon, he struggled to an 0–2 record and 12.54 ERA with 3 strikeouts across 9 1/3 innings pitched.
+On August 30, Woods was released by the Guardians.

+Long Island Ducks (second stint)

+On March 26, 2024, Woods signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 16 starts for Long Island, he compiled a 5-5 record and 5.29 ERA with 82 strikeouts over 80 innings of work.
+Woods became a free agent following the season.

+International career

-Woods was named to the Italian national baseball team for the 2023 World Baseball Classic.
+Woods played for the Italy national baseball team at the 2023 World Baseball Classic.